Fraunhofer Institute

 Autonomous systems have become indispensable for tasks that are dangerous, difficult, or monotonous for humans.

-Fraunhofer IOSB’s Autonomous Robotic Systems research group specializes in the development of autonomous construction vehicles.
-The range goes from excavators for unstructured environments to Unimogs that pull dump trucks to remove soil from construction sites.
+Fraunhofer IOSB’s Autonomous Robotic Systems research group specializes in the development of autonomous construction vehicles, ranging from excavators for unstructured environments to Unimogs that pull a dump truck to remove the soil away from the construction site.

-Autonomous vehicles need to understand their environment and create a 3-D map to locate themselves.
+Autonomous vehicles must understand their environment and create a 3-D map to determine their location.
 They use data from sensors to figure out how to move around in their environment.

 A proud collaboration